MirunaPislar/Sarcasm-Detection/README.md

 Sarcasm is a form of verbal irony that is intended to express contempt or ridicule.
 Relying on the shared knowledge between the speaker and his audience, sarcasm requires wit to understand and wit to produce.
 In our daily interactions, we use gestures and mimics, intonation and prosody to hint the sarcastic intent.
 Since we do not have access to such paralinguistic cues, detecting sarcasm in written text is a much harder task.

-I investigated various methods to detect sarcasm in tweets, using both traditional machine learning and deep learning models, evaluating them on different datasets (details in [res/](res)).
+I investigated various methods to detect sarcasm in tweets, using both traditional machine learning (SVMs and Logistic Regressors on discrete features) and deep learning models (CNNs, LSTMs, GRUs, Bi-directional LSTMs and attention-based LSTMs), evaluating them on 4 different Twitter datasets (details in [res/](res)).

 This research project was completed in partial fulfilment of the requirements for the degree of Bachelor of Science in Computer Science at the University of Manchester and under the careful supervision of Mr John McNaught, my tutor and mentor.

+The overall project achievements are explained in this video https://www.youtube.com/watch?v=ofrn3T76dHg.

 ## Overview
 * [src/](src) contains all the source code used to process, analyse, train and evaluate the datasets (as described in [res/](res)) in order to investigate sarcasm detection on Twitter data
-* [res/](res) contains the raw and processed datasets as well as some useful vocabularies, lists or selections of words/emojis that proved very useful in preprocessing the data
+* [res/](res) contains both the raw and processed datasets as well as some useful vocabularies, lists or selections of words/emojis that proved very useful in pre-processing the data
-* [models/](models) contains all the pretrained models contributing to the achievement of the claimed results as well as all the trained models, saved after training under the described parameters and DL architectures
+* [models/](models) contains all the pre-trained models contributing to the achievement of the claimed results as well as all the trained models, saved after training under the described parameters and DL architectures
 * [plots/](plots) contains a collection of interesting plots that should be useful in analysing and sustaining the results obtained
 * [stats/](stats) contains some comparisons between preprocessing phases as well as some raw statistical results collected while training/evaluating
+* [images/](images) contains the visualizations obtained and some pictures of the architectures or models used in the report or screencast

 ## Dependencies